Lindows rises from the grave! Freespire 3.0 and Linspire 7.0 Linux distros now available

 - 10 percent off of all hardware purchases

 Are you excited to see the return of Linspire and Freespire, or should they have stayed dead and buried?
-Sound of in the comments below.
+Sound off in the comments below.

 Photo credit: Jeff Cameron Collingwood / Shutterstock